CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 ```

-## Lose a life when the ball is missed
+## Loose a life when the ball is missed

-When the ball goes below the paddle, decreate the number of life and reste the ball position
+When the ball goes below the paddle, decrease the number of lives and reset the ball position

 - create the "Ball" variable (for all sprites)
 - initialize it when the green flag has been clicked
-- in the forever loop if the vertical postion (y) of the ball is lower than the paddle's position
+- in the forever loop, if the vertical Passion (y) of the ball is lower than the paddle's position:
   - hide the ball
-  - decrease the value of "Balls"
+  - decrease the value of the variable "Ball"
   - wait two seconds
   - move it up to the start position
   - point down